Navid200/xDrip/docs/Development/PR_How.md

 ### Links
 If there is an issue or discussion that explains the problem, include links.

+### Tests
+Describe your tests/verifications of your changes.

 ### Images
 If you are changing a menu item, include before and after images.